stpaulchuck/Extended-OGER_for_Python_3/README.md

 I strongly reccommend to use anaconda for python development.
 In an anaconda environment install the tarball like above using pip.

 ### Mac OS/X (original instructions from Oger)
 For Mac OS/X, the Scipy Superpack is a convenient way to install the latest versions of the required dependencies listed above.
-Note that has only been tested with the standard Python (2.6.4) included with Snow Leopard.
+Note that this was originallly tested with the standard Python (2.6) included with Snow Leopard.
+So you need to update your Python.

 Installation is identical to the installation for Linux, described above.
 ### Windows